The Western Union Company (WU) Shares Down Despite Recent Market Volatility

 WU’s Market Performance

-WU’s stock has seen a -4.39% decrease for the week, with a -8.99% drop in the past month and a -9.82% fall in the past quarter.
-The volatility ratio for the week is 2.15%, and the volatility levels for the past 30 days are at 2.62% for The Western Union Company The simple moving average for the last 20 days is -7.19% for WU stock, with a simple moving average of -14.21% for the last 200 days.
+WU stock saw a decrease of -1.99% in the past week, with a monthly decline of -9.46% and a quarterly a decrease of -12.48%.
+The volatility ratio for the week is 1.72%, and the volatility levels for the last 30 days are 2.54% for The Western Union Company (WU).
+The simple moving average for the last 20 days is -6.52% for WU stock, with a simple moving average of -14.18% for the last 200 days.

 Analysts’ Opinion of WU